 Make sure to offer as much variety as you can within the allowed foods of whatever stage they’re in.
 There is a lot they can have, even on the GAPS Diet stage 1.
 This is how you can discover what foods they enjoy, or at will at least accept.

 Once you find some foods they like, use this to help them eat other foods they aren’t quite as excited about.
-For example, my son loves butternut squash.
-In the beginning I mixed meat stock into squash.
+For example, my son loves pumpkin.
+In the beginning, I mixed meat stock into pumpkin.
 It was a great way to start getting meat stock into him before he enjoyed meat stock on its own.
-I also “hid” fats and probiotic foods in squash, as an easy way to start getting those into him.
+I also “hid” fats and probiotic foods in pumpkin, as an easy way to start getting those into him.

 Make sure you’re feeding them often enough.
 The foods on GAPS intro, especially in the beginning few stages, are probably more low carb than how your child was previously eating.
 Having them eat 4-6 meals a day instead of only 3 will help avoid blood sugar issues.
-Try to feed them plenty of carb rich foods that are allowed on GAPS intro, like cooked carrots and winer squash.
+Try to feed them plenty of carb rich foods that are allowed on GAPS intro, like cooked carrots, peas, and pumpkin.

 Get creative and make it a game.
 Pretend that the bite of food is an airplane that needs a place to land.
 If they’re getting downright grumpy and are flat out refusing food, clean them up and try again in an hour.